hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 ``<time>`` is specified in mm (minutes), mm\:ss (minutes and seconds), hh\:mm\:ss (hours, minutes and seconds), d-hh (days and hours), d-h\:mm (days, hours and minutes) or d-h\:mm\:ss (days, hours, minutes and seconds) format.
 The ``-`` is not a typo!

+If not set, a default wall time of 1 hour will be assigned.

 Specifying a job name
 """""""""""""""""""""